 The result is that Part 139 admin becomes a major headache for airport operations teams, and the risk is that their paperwork — rather than their actual safety standards — lets them down in the annual FAA inspection.

 Approximately 520 US airports currently comply with Part 139 (source: FAA, June 2021), so if we can make the process a little easier for just a proportion of those airport operations directors, we’ll be happy.

-In terms of the record-keeping side of things, there are cost-effective specialist software solutions out there that will simplify your processes and reduce your workload.
+Regarding the record-keeping side, cost-effective specialist software solutions will simplify your processes and reduce your workload.
 The key advantages of these solutions over the manual approach are:

 - They enable collaboration and automation, which saves time and reduces the risk of losing information.
 For instance, airport inspections and any resulting issues can be logged immediately in the software using a mobile device.
 Required actions can then be assigned to teams or individuals who automatically get notified.

 - They reduce admin.
-If you are using the tools to log issues as you inspect the airport, there is no ‘extra work’ afterward, such as writing up reports or logging issues in a spreadsheet.
+If you use the tools to log issues as you inspect the airport, there is no ‘extra work’ afterwards, such as writing reports or logging issues in a spreadsheet.

 - All the information is in one place and is easily viewable by managers and team members.
 This enables airport operations directors to stay on top of their inspections, maintenance, and repairs more efficiently.

 - There is a ready-made and transparent system for maintaining records (there’s no need to design your own record-keeping system, woohoo!)
 It means there’s a complete digital audit trail, and FAA inspectors can quickly review your records before their visit without you having to spend days gathering information from multiple places.

 - Records are more secure.
 Back-ups are regular and automated, and access to information is always tightly controlled with user profiles.

 In short, specialist digital solutions can save you time and resources.